 - the type of browser and operating system you are using

-- your top level domain name (for example .com, .gov, .au, .uk)
+- your top level domain name, such as .com, .gov, .au, .uk

-- your server's IP address (a number which is unique to the machine through which you are connected to the Internet: usually one of your service provider's machines)
+- your server's IP address, a number which is unique to the machine through which you are connected to the internet—usually one of your service provider's machines

-- the date and time of your visit, and
+- the date and time of your visit

 - the address of the pages accessed and the documents downloaded.